Robert Golden’s opening talk for Art Youth and A Shared Peace

 economic and cultural aspects of our shared world

-but now as I view this descent into authoritarianism,
+but now as I view our decent into authoritarianism,

 endless wars, heartless cruelty